 It's not unusual for students to encounter temporary illnesses or injuries during their time at UNT.
 The flu, broken bones, extended hospitalizations, surgeries etc. all represent temporary conditions which may result in missed classes and other academic difficulties.
-Such temporary conditions do not qualify for protection under the Americans with Disabilities Act (ADA) if they do not last more than 6 months.
+Such temporary conditions may not qualify for protection under the Americans with Disabilities Act (ADA) We encourage you to contact the Office of Disability Accommodations at 940-565-4323 to determine if ODA can assist you.

 Since there is no legal requirement for UNT to accommodate temporary illnesses, your professors may or may not allow you to make up missed work due to temporary illnesses or provide other adjustments.Faculty members are encouraged to make adjustments for temporary illnesses when contacted by the Dean of Students Office via email or when a student provides an absence verification slip from the Dean of Students Office.